 You should always try to obtain urgently needed services from network providers.
 However, if providers are temporarily unavailable or inaccessible and it is not reasonable to wait to obtain care from your network provider when the network becomes available, we will cover urgently needed services that you get from an out-of-network provider.
-If you are in the plan's service area and you use an out-of-network provider for urgently needed services, you will pay a higher share of the costs for your care.
+Urgently needed services obtained from out-of-network providers will be covered at out-of-network cost-shares.

 A listing of network urgent care centers is included in the Provider Directory and is also available online at www.medicarebluekc.com.
-You can contact Customer Service (phone numbers printed on the back cover of this document), and they can assist you in finding the nearest urgent care center or you may access Blue Virtual Care 24 hours per day, 7 days per week from the comfort of your home (See Chapter 4 for more information on how to access this service) or you may seek care at the nearest urgent care facility.
+You can contact Customer Service (phone numbers printed on the back cover of this document), and they can assist you in finding the nearest urgent care center.